adaartey/adaartey/README.md

 - 👋 Hi, I’m @adaartey
 - 👀 I’m interested in neuroscience and artificial intelligence
 - 🌱 I’m currently learning software ingineering
-- 💞️ I’m looking to collaborate on neuroscientist who use software in doing research and making medicine better
+- 💞️ I’m looking to collaborate with neuroscientist who use software in doing research and making medicine better
 - 📫 You can reach me at adaartey@gmail.com

 <!---